 In 1983, it was sold to two grandsons of Horace Edward Broughton Young, one of whom was Canon Broughton Knox then recently retired as Dean of Moore College at the University of Sydney.

 We purchased Silvermere in 1998 and spent two years restoring the house and grounds before opening as a guesthouse in April 2000.
 In 2006 we completed extensive landscaping to allow us to cater for small functions and weddings.
 In 2010 we opened restaurant nineteen23 to the public.
-From 2016, the restaurant is now only available for weddings and corporate functions.
+From 2018, the restaurant is now closed.

-By staying and/or dining at Silvermere you are helping to conserve a significant local and State Heritage property.
-Without the funds generated from the guest house and function activities it would not be possible to maintain the house and gardens as you see them today.
+By staying at Silvermere you are helping to conserve a significant local and State Heritage property.
+Without the funds generated from the guest house it would not be possible to maintain the house and gardens as you see them today.